-This option provides high school juniors and seniors an opportunity to get a "jump-start" on their education by taking introductory college-level general education courses on the KVCC campus.
-Beginning their junior year, students may be enrolled in six credits per semester.
+Dual Enrollment provides high school juniors and seniors an opportunity to get a "jump-start" on their education by taking introductory college-level general education courses on the KVCC campus or remotely.
+Beginning their sophomore or junior year, students may be enrolled up to six credits per semester.
 Students work with their high school guidance office for determination of eligibility, and may choose from a variety of classes being taught by KVCC instructors, either on-line or on campus.
-Students will be seated in standard KVCC classes along with adults; seats are limited and available on a first-come-first-served basis.
-Students are responsible for books and fees.
+Students will attend KVCC classes along with adult learners, seats are limited and available on a first-come-first-served basis.
+Students are responsible for books and some fees.